Kinla/giftastic/README.md

 ### Overview

-This is a web paplication that provides some fun GIFs along side some TV show info.
+This is a web application that provides some fun GIFs along side some TV show info.
 It is supposed to be solely a TV show related app.
 However, the GIF part is open to all queries by design choice.
 AFter all, we all need to look up some cat GIFs from time to time.

+Site is published at https://kinla.github.io/giftastic/.

-### Dev Tool Set
+### Techonologies
 - HTML
 - CSS / Bootstrap
 - JavaScript / JQuery